 - The father of the baby named on the certificate.
 If the father is not legally married to the mother of the baby and a voluntary acknowledgment of paternity was not established, the biological father cannot order a birth certificate.

-- The maternal grandparents, if the mother is listed on the certificate.
+- The maternal grandparents, if the mother is listed on the certificate (bring a copy).

-- The paternal grandparents, if the father is listed on the certificate.
+- The paternal grandparents, if the father is listed on the certificate (bring a copy).

 - The legal representative of the baby.
 Legal representatives include attorneys, physicians, CPAs and other authorized agents acting on behalf of the baby or their immediate family.
 If you are an attorney, you must state whom you represent.
 If you do not legally represent the baby, include how your client is related to the person on the record.
 If you are a legal guardian or have power of attorney, you must enclose a copy of the legal document.
 If you are not eligible to order the record, include a permission note with the notarized signature of an eligible person.